 AI-powered web app using computer vision to analyze knee joint space in older adults using only plain radiographs

-Awardee organization(s): University of Georgia
+Awardee organization(s): Pace University

 PI(s): Soheyla Amirian, PhD